openjdk/guide/src/guide/testing-the-jdk.md

 @requires os.arch=="x86_64" | os.arch=="amd64"
 ~~~

-You can also specify if the test requires specific modules, and you can specify command line flags and run the test in several different ways.
+And you can specify if the test requires specific modules, or command line flags to run the test in several different ways.

 ~~~
 @modules java.base/jdk.internal.misc